” First thing when we reach there is to get a local SIM card! “

 For further information about XL Pass, do check it on xl.co.id/xlpass.

 So, that’s it!
-Doesn’t XL Pass sound like something that we have been wanting for all these times?
+Doesn’t XL Pass sound like something that we have been waiting for all these times?
 Now you (including me) know how to stay connected in overseas without hassles!
-Keep on traveling! :)
+Keep on travelling! 🙂

 If you think this information is useful, please help me to share with your friends!
 Oh, what do you think about this XL Pass and its prices?
 Does your home country network operator run this kind of plan as well?
 Feel free to share in the comment box below.